Princess Python: Publication history

 Princess Python, Zelda DuBois, is a snake charmer who controls a gigantic snake to help with her crimes.
-She first appeared in The Amazing Spider-Man #22 (Mar 1965), created by writer Stan Lee and artist Steve Ditko.
+She first appeared in The Amazing Spider-Man #22 (March 1965), created by writer Stan Lee and artist Steve Ditko.

 Zelda DuBois started out as a snake charmer, using a 25-foot python in her act.
 She later became a criminal, using a gigantic snake under her mental control to commit crimes as Princess Python, part of the Circus of Crime.
 DuBois and the Circus are part of a group of villains that interrupt the wedding of Avengers Yellowjacket and the Wasp.
-She later becomes a member of the Serpent Squad as well as its successor the Serpent Society, but left the group as she is not a killer.
-She later rejoins the Circus, but later ends up in a romantic relationship with Johnny Blaze, former Ghost Rider, until they are attacked by Arcade.
+She later becomes a member of the Serpent Squad as well as its successor the Serpent Society, but leaves the group as she is not a killer.
+She later rejoins the Circus, but then ends up in a romantic relationship with Johnny Blaze, former Ghost Rider, until they are attacked by Arcade.
 DuBois has been married to both Stilt-Man and Gibbon and was later revealed to be the mother of Executioner from the Young Masters, although her son is not aware of his mother's alter ego.
 In 2015, Princess Python became a member of Serpent Solutions as part of the All-New, All-Different Marvel.